arthurgermano/authier/README.md

 ## Simple Authenticator Library

-The Authier is a simple library helper to make it easier to implement and serve authentication methods using OAuth2.0.
+Authier is a simple library helper to make it easier to implement and serve authentication methods using OAuth2.0.

 ## Index